Home > Blog >

 The logistics AI market is experiencing rapid growth, increasing from $17.96 billion in 2024 to $26.35 billion in 2025.
 It is projected to surpass $700 billion by 2034.

 AI is transforming logistics industry operations, offering significant cost savings and operational efficiency.
-It encompasses a range of applications, from predictive route planning to automated sorting and packing.
+It encompasses a range of applications, from predictive route planning to automated sorting and logistics automation.

 A McKinsey report reveals that 65% of logistics companies have implemented AI-driven solutions.
 Early adopters report up to 30% efficiency gains in last-mile delivery and improved supply chain visibility, strengthening their logistics capabilities.